 Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils' education.
 Although PSHE is a non-statutory subject, the Department for Education believe schools should tailor their PSHE lessons to reflect the needs of their pupils.
 At Tanworth in Arden Primary School and Nursery we equip our pupils with knowledge, understanding, healthy attitudes and practical skills to live healthy, safe, productive and fulfilled lives.

 The Government recently undertook a complete review of PSHE and has made relationships and health education compulsory in primary schools.
 Sex education in primary schools is not compulsory but we feel it is very important to include this in our curriculum at Tanworth in Arden.
-Please read about our sex education consultation for parents on our parent page to explain further the proposed changes to our Relationships and Sex Education policy.
+Please read about our sex education consultation for parents on our parent page for further information.
+Our recently reviewed PSHE policy and finalised RSE policy can also be found under 'key information'.
 At our school we ensure we meet the statutory health guidelines and teach our pupils about mental wellbeing, internet safety and harms, physical health and fitness, healthy eating, drugs and alcohol, health and prevention and First Aid.

 In Year 6 the children get the opportunity to become a Family Time Leader and to deliver fun but also educational activities to all the children in KS1 and KS2.
 The families are named after famous inspirational people.
 We have Mandela Family, Nightingale Family, Pasteur Family, Armstrong Family, Beethoven Family and Teresa Family.
 The year 6 Leaders learn all sorts of skills that will help them with their transition to secondary school such as teamwork skills and leadership skills.
 They also grow in self confidence with the experience hugely improving their self esteem.
 All the younger children in the family group have role models they can look up to and they themselves develop new skills e.g.making new supportive friendships with other children of different ages.